 If you are about to commence further education you are probaly in acute need of a flat.
 Legwork, networking, patience and an open mindset is a good place to start the hunt for accommodation.

 10 tips if you are looking for student housing:

 1. Get registered - well in advance: It may seem obvious, but it's important to register on waiting lists for vacant rented accommodation as early as possible, since this will give you a head start.
 You don't have to wait to register until your student place is confirmed.

-2. Be realistic: Start by considering what you would like, and which things on your wish list you're willing to compromise on.
-Would you be happy with a small room, but in a more central location?
-Or is plenty of space most important to you?
+2. Be realistic: Start by considering what your wishes are, and what you're willing to compromise on.
+Would you be happy enough with a small room, if it means you get to live in a more attractive location?
+Or is plenty of space the most important thing to you?

 3. Get an overview: Make sure that you have a sufficient overview of your personal finances, to get a realistic picture of how much you can afford to pay per month.
 Have a chat with your bank, if necessary.
 Remember to include ongoing utility charges, i.e. water and heating, in your budget.

 4. Use the housing portals online: A number of housing sites present vacant rental accommodation in a simple and effective way.
-With Findbolig.nu, DEAS has developed a solution that also includes student and youth housing.
+DEAS' housing portal Findbolig.nu also include student and youth housing.
 It's easy to search the many housing sites online.